 The extent to which harvesters contribute to data on the conservation / management / use of birds and fund / support conservation initiatives.

 These should be summarised, and quantified where possible, referring to published studies and other sources of information.
+Examples or case studies of temporal changes in socio-economic effects, and how these related to varying management approaches and conservation status of the relevant population over time, should be included.

 Deliverables